What Does It Cost to Run a Wi-Fi Router in Texas?

 Monthly difference

-At the statewide average residential rate, running a wi-fi router in Texas costs less per month by $0.15 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a wi-fi router in Texas costs $0.17 less a month than it would at the U.S. average rate.

 How much electricity does a wi-fi router use?

 Wi-Fi routers draw low but continuous power.
 Because they run all day, annual cost is driven by always-on runtime rather than high peak wattage.
-In Texas, that energy is priced using the statewide residential average of 15.83 ¢/kWh, with a national benchmark of 17.57 ¢/kWh for comparison.
+Texas prices that energy at 16.44 ¢/kWh, against a 18.44 ¢/kWh national average.

 Wi-Fi Router operating cost estimate in Texas